awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/troubleshooting-client-devices.md

 + <a name="troubleshooting-greengrass-discovery-forbidden-issue"></a>You might see this error if the client device doesn't have permission to call `greengrass:Discover` for itself\.

   <a name="troubleshooting-greengrass-discovery-forbidden-solution"></a>Check that the client device's certificate has a policy that allows `greengrass:Discover`\.
 You can't use [thing policy variables](https://docs.aws.amazon.com/iot/latest/developerguide/thing-policy-variables.html) \(`iot:Connection.Thing.*`\) in the `Resource` section for this permission\.
 For more information, see [Discovery authentication and authorization](greengrass-discover-api.md#greengrass-discover-auth)\.
-+ <a name="troubleshooting-greengrass-discovery-not-found-issue"></a>You might see this error if the client device isn't associated to any Greengrass core devices or AWS IoT Greengrass V1 groups\.
++ <a name="troubleshooting-greengrass-discovery-not-found-issue"></a>You might see this error in the following cases:<a name="troubleshooting-greengrass-discovery-not-found-issue-list"></a>
+  + The client device isn't associated to any Greengrass core devices or AWS IoT Greengrass V1 groups\.
+  + None of the client device's associated Greengrass core devices or AWS IoT Greengrass V1 groups have an MQTT broker endpoint\.

   <a name="troubleshooting-greengrass-discovery-not-found-solution"></a>Check that the client device is associated to the core device to which you want it to connect\.
-For more information, see [Associate client devices](associate-client-devices.md)\.
+Then, check that the core device has at least one MQTT broker endpoint\.
+For more information, see [Associate client devices](associate-client-devices.md) and [Manage core device endpoints](manage-core-device-endpoints.md)\.

 ### Greengrass discovery issues \(AWS IoT Device SDK v2 for Java\)<a name="greengrass-discovery-java-issues"></a>